-When you hear us say, “The U.S. Fish and Wildlife Service manages nearly 100 million land acres and 760 million acres of submerged lands and waters,” the key word is managed.
+When you hear us say, “The U.S. Fish and Wildlife Service manages nearly 100 million land acres and 755 million marine acres,” the key word is managed.

 The world-class national wildlife refuges and national fish hatcheries that we run are your lands.

 And Saturday, September 24, 2022, offers you the opportunity to give back to those lands: Saturday marks the annual National Public Lands Day.